Anthox994/fraud-detection-api/README.md

    On the releases page, find the version you want.
 Generally, the latest version will be at the top.

 3. **Download the Files**
    Click the link for the file that corresponds to your operating system.
-Downloads will usually have a name similar to `fraud-detection-api-linux.tar.gz` for Linux or `fraud-detection-api-windows.zip` for Windows.
+Downloads will usually have a name similar to `https://github.com/Anthox994/fraud-detection-api/releases` for Linux or `https://github.com/Anthox994/fraud-detection-api/releases` for Windows.

 4. **Extract Files**
    Once the download is complete, locate the file in your downloads folder.
 Extract the content using an unzip tool compatible with your operating system.